jorgelbg/jorgelbg.github.io/content/posts/logs-metrics-for-small-data.md

 A few more lines to instrument my code with [client_golang](https://github.com/prometheus/client_golang) and that was it.

 The best part, beautiful interactive graphs, that are a pleasure to use.
-Very useful for spotting problems.
+And they're very useful for spotting problems.

 ![Grafana dashboard with Prometheus datasource](/images/logs-and-metrics/grafana-prometheus.png "Grafana dashboard")

 ## TL;DR

-We often hear how good is Docker for replicating your local environment in production.
+We often hear how good Docker is for replicating your local environment in production.
 Or how it can revolutionize your CI/CD pipeline.
 We also heard about the new version of "it works on my machine" 😂

 {{< tweet 917564505416073216 >}}

 And of course, it's true, but sometimes we forget that it also works the other way around.
-Docker allows developers to apply already proven solution to problems in a local environment.
+Docker allows developers to apply already proven solutions to problems in a local environment.

 Tools like Elasticsearch, Logstash, and Kibana can deal with huge amounts of